-Running a .NET Core Project#
+Running a Project#

 Presets of custom run options are available in the list.
 By default, there is a single Default (Debug) preset with the default run options.
 Click the gear icon to configure the current selected preset of custom run options.

 In the window that opens the following run options are available: